GRAAL-Research/deepparse/docs/source/parser.rst

 ..
 [2] Note that on Windows, we use the Gensim FastText models that use ~10 GO with similar performance.

-The two tables highlight that the batch size (number of addresses in the list to be parsed) influences the processing time.
 Thus, the more address is, the faster each address can be processed.
 You can also improve performance by using more workers for the data loader created with your data within the call.
 But note that this performance improvement is not linear.
+Furthermore, as of version `0.9.6`, we now use Torch 2.0 compile feature and many other tricks to improve processing performance.
+Here a few: if the parser uses a GPU, it will pin the memory in the Dataloader and reduce some operations (e.g. useless `.to(device)`).

 AddressParser
 -------------